 - Do make sure to create an open and non-judgmental atmosphere when it comes to money.

-- Don’t mock or pressure others into spending money that they don’t want to.
+- Don’t mock or pressure others into spending money that they don’t want to spend.

-- Take the words “cheap” and “mean” out of your vocabulary.
+- Do take the words “cheap” and “mean” out of your vocabulary.

-- Don’t commit someone to an amount of money before speaking to them.
+- Don’t commit someone to an amount of money on their behalf before speaking to them.